artificialarea/react-playground-revisited/README.md

 #### Stretch: Dynamic Children
 Created a _*dynamic route*_ (and dynamic NavList) of several __":Child"__ components related to a store list of objects that have id/name and content associated with them.

+**REITERATIONS TO DO:**
-**REITERATIONS TODO:** Should pass store list as a prop to Child instead of importing it directly.
+1. Should pass store list as a prop to Child instead of importing it directly.
+2. Route to error page if path is '/child/not-a-childId'